 Who are the breeders approved by the ASA and where are they located?

 Our Breeders breed to the highest standards as set forth by the ASA in conjunction with the NVSW of Holland.
-All breeders listed on this site strictly adhere to the ASA Code of Ethics with the goals of maintaining the health, temperament, working ability and conformation of the Stabyhoun as written in the Dutch Breed Standard.
+All our breeders strictly adhere to the ASA Code of Ethics with the goals of maintaining the health, temperament, working ability and conformation of the Stabyhoun as written in the Dutch Breed Standard.
 Our breeders are located all across North America and they all work in unison to fill the demand.
-Please write to us to learn more after you fill in the application.
+All applicants will hear more after filling in the application.

 Getting on the puppy waiting list?

 Once you are interested in a Staby pup and have filled out the questionnaire and received confirmation from the Puppy Intermediary that you are placed on the list, you will be asked to drop us a note quarterly to let us know that you are still interested in our breed.
 This is important as many people will decide to get a different breed and if we don’t know that we cannot safely breed our future litters.
 We do not advertise for purebred pedigreed Stabyhoun or Friese Stabij puppies.
 If you see such an ad, it is most likely going to be from a mix breed or a non-pedigreed dog.